Python Script for SAVI Calculation on Drone Tiles

 red = src.read(red_band_idx).astype(np.float32)

-src_nodata = nodata_value if nodata_value is not None else src.nodata
+src_nodata = nodata_override if nodata_override is not None else src.nodata

 if src_nodata is not None: